cabinetoffice/national-leadership-centre-drupal/README.md

 ### Deploy

+In order to deploy, you must be part of the PaaS organisation for `cabinet-office-national-leadership-centre`.
+Ask the NLC project team if you need to be included in that PaaS organisation.

+Select the `nlc-alpha-drupal` PaaS organisation space to deploy for this project.

 Make sure you're on the correct branch you want to deploy and all the composer dependencies are installed.

 To deploy the app you need to run: